tszheichoi/spatiotemporal-representativeness-of-aeronet-sites/README.md

 # 🗺️ Spatiotemporal Representativeness of AERONET Sites

-This is a collection of simple tools and results for quantitatively investigating the spatial and temporal representativeness of select AERONET sites.
+This repository is a collection of simple tools and results for quantitatively investigating the spatial and temporal representativeness of select AERONET sites.
+Representativeness is quantified using cross-correlation and auto-correlation on the aerosol optical depth field and the AERONET observation time series, respectively.
+Please refer to the Background section for more information.

 ### 🙏 Just Give Me the Results
-The main results are pre-computed and saved as convinient `.json` files.
+The main results are pre-computed and saved as convenient `.json` files.
 You can find these under `results/`.
 These are named after the AERONET site.
-There are also corresponding plots under `plots/` for each site.
+There are also corresponding plots under `plots/` for each location.
 If you cannot find the site you are after, see below.
 For example, for the Tamanrasset TMP site, simply do:

 ```
 import json
-results = json.load(open('Tamanrasset_TMP.json'))
+results = json.load(open('results/Tamanrasset_TMP.json'))
 ```
 `results` is a dictionary with the following keys:

-- `site_name` is the name of the site.
+- `site_name` is the name of the AERONET site.
 - `site_lon` and `site_lat` are the coordinates of the AERONET site.
 - `num_of_matched_months` is the number of months of data that went into the correlation calculations.
 If this is less than 12, be careful about seasonal effects, as not the entire year has been taken into account.
 - `contours` are the spatial bounds by correlation thresholds.
 This is a dictionary where the correlation thresholds (e.g. '0.99') are the keys.
 Accessing each key will give you another dictionary with `lon`, `lat` and `area` of the enclosing contour.
 The area is in m<sup>2</sup>.
 See the example section below.